Tips for Finding Home Maintenance Help During Deployment

 Living off base at our current assignment, those living nearby are polite, but they keep to themselves.
 That’s where a program like GreenCare for Troops and SnowCare for Troops could help.
-By registering on the Project EverGreen website, you can get complimentary lawn care service and snow removal.
+By registering on the Project EverGreen website, some military members (depending on rank) can receive complimentary lawn care service and snow removal.

-On a similar note, in states such as Ohio and Kentucky, volunteer groups are galvanizing in support of military members, spouses, and families.
+In Ohio and Kentucky, volunteer groups are galvanizing to support military members, spouses, and families.
 Toledo, Ohio’s Heroes In Action and Louisville, Kentucky’s Active Heroes offer a wide array of resources to help ease the stress of a deployment for a military family.
 It’s heartwarming to know people with a giving spirit are willing to assist with any home repairs that may occur.

-As with many of the military-friendly groups around the nation, beyond requests for need, a variety of events and activities are connecting members of the military community with volunteers.
+As with many military-friendly groups around the nation, various events and activities connect members of the military community with volunteers beyond requests for need.

 If, like me, you can navigate fix-it projects but need a little guidance or expertise when it comes to repairs, consider the resources mentioned here.
 Especially during a deployment, it’s okay to ask for help!